 This process began with Phase 1 (Summer of 2022) consisting of a public engagement survey and conversations with key stakeholders, which provided insight into the current housing situation and future housing needs.
 During Phase 2 (Summer-Fall 2022), historical data and projections were used to further evaluate the current housing stock and future needs.
 This along with the engagement efforts of Phase 1 informed the Housing Needs Assessment.

-During Phase 3 (Beginning Mid-November), the City will identify and refine strategies and tools for addressing the housing needs outlined in the Housing Needs Assessment.
+During Phase 3 (Beginning Mid-November), the City identified and refined strategies and tools for addressing the housing needs outlined in the Housing Needs Assessment.
 The City hosted a virtual event for the public to provide input on these strategies.
-If you missed the event, you still have the opportunity to access the presentation and materials and provide your feedback.
-The event surveys will close on Friday, December 16th.
+If you missed the event, you still have the opportunity to access the presentation and materials.

 Proposed housing strategies groups were brought to the City Council for discussion on January 10th and the Planning Commission on January 19th.
 The Housing Action Plan was brought to the Planning Commission on March 2nd as a draft and again on April 6th for a public hearing.
 The Planning Commission proposed renaming the plan as the Housing Diversification Toolkit, which was brought to the City Council for review on May 9th and again on June 6th for a public hearing.
 The City Council unanimously passed a resolution to adopt the Housing Diversification Toolkit.

 April 6th, 2023 - Planning Commission Public Hearing

 May 9th, 2023 - City Council Study Session

 June 6th, 2023 - City Council Public Hearing